Research in the field of plant biology from the Faculty of Science, University of Melbourne.

 Working to identify the best ways of addressing climate change impacts in Australian coastal ecosystems.

-Research in this area is conducted in the School of BioSciences and School of Ecosystem and Forest Sciences.
+Research in this area is conducted in the School of BioSciences and School of Agriculture, Food and Ecosystem Sciences.